Bowes, Alistair William Interview

 But it was very satisfying to get the job done.
 And of course since then, not everything that’s happened has been what I would’ve liked.
 I was very keen to keep the land opposite the hospital, the Karaitiana Estate, because I know one thing that you’re going to use in hospitals … you need a lot of land these days.
 The more you can do away from the hospital proper, the better it is for the patient and for your staff, and for the outcomes.
 So that was a bit disappointing when that was sold, but that was after my time.

 Also, I felt that the Board took a fairly distant view of what was the most important question before them which was, what to do about hospitals in Hawke’s Bay.
-What they did was, they asked me to set up a committee to run it, and that was done with full-time employees, so the Board, who should be the people running strategy, was a bit distant.
+What they did was that they asked me to set up a committee to run it, and that was done with full-time employees; so the Board, who should be the people running strategy, were a bit distant.
 And so we presented a report to the Board whose job was to accept or reject it; and they of course accepted it because they couldn’t answer the propositions that we had put forward.
 But it was a very unfortunate time, and it was very tough on the people involved, who did it with purely good intentions.
-And I ran a secret poll of all of the Consultants … that’s the specialists at the hospital, and there were sixty-five of them … and every one of them agreed that we had to have one hospital for acute cases.
-That was absolutely convincing; there was some difference – I think two or three said that maybe we should’ve had it at Napier, but the overwhelming majority of the Consultants, and the Nursing profession who I spoke to through their structure, said that we had done the right thing in recommending one hospital.
-So that’s what happened.

-When I left there I worked for Hawke’s Bay Vintners, which is another of my great interests; so wine started as a hobby but in time I used to talk with the Rotary Clubs and Lions and so on about wine, and I was invited by the editor of the Hawke’s Bay Herald Tribune [now Hawke’s Bay Today] to write a wine column, which I did for about four or five years from about 1978 to about ‘92.
-And that was once a week, and that was syndicated to a number of other newspapers.
-And according to the paper it made pretty good money, but to me it was a delight, because being a former West Coaster, any way of getting free booze was considered to be pretty good form.
+When I left there I worked for Hawke’s Bay Vintners, which is another of my great interests.
+So wine started as a hobby but in time I used to talk with the Rotary Clubs and Lions and so on about wine, and I was invited by the editor of the Hawke’s Bay Herald Tribune [now Hawke’s Bay Today] to write a wine column, which I did for about four or five years from about 1978 to about ‘92.
+And that was once a week, and that was syndicated to a number of other newspapers, and according to the paper it made pretty good money.
+But to me it was a delight, because being a former West Coaster, any way of getting free booze was considered to be pretty good form.
 As I have said many times, I used to get more wine than I could drink myself, so I got my beer-drinking friends round to the house and started a wine tasting group.
 And that was in 1978, and the first bottle that was drunk was invariably the best wine available.
-And these were guys that didn’t know anything about wine; didn’t know the talk, didn’t know the hype; and so they just drank it purely on what tasted best, and that’s the only real test for wine, is – does it taste good?
-And occasions for wine should be fun … shouldn’t be too serious.
-So I got an undeserved reputation for being able to pick very good wines.
-And when Montana launched their Melbourne [Marlborough] wines – which was quite a big deal for New Zealand because probably more than three-quarters of the New Zealand industry is in Marlborough – I was flown up to Auckland, put up in a hotel, and sat with the chief winemaker, Peter Hubscher, when it was launched to all the experts in a big function in Auckland.
-And I thought I was very lucky no one asked me any questions, ‘cause I didn’t have all my mates there to tell me what they liked best.
-So it’s been good fun for me, and I’ve always been able to … because I spent a lot of time going to Auckland for various reasons ‘cause I was representing the company [at] various things, there was always a chance to do something like visit a winery, or talk to someone.
-And I used to see George Fistonich quite often because his winery was out at Mangere and it was on the way to the airport; so if I left on a seven o’clock plane heading back for the Bay, usually business was over at six – I could hop in and see him, have a bit of a chat.
-And then he also lived quite close to where I lived when I went to Auckland; he lived just round the corner.
+And these were guys that didn’t know anything about wine; didn’t know the talk, didn’t know the hype; and so they just drank it purely on what tasted best; and that’s the only real test for wine, is – does it taste good?
+And occasions for wine should be fun … they shouldn’t be too serious.
+So I got an undeserved reputation of being able to pick very good wines.

-And it was a bit interesting, because my wife got on the committee of the Remuera National Party, and the member for Remuera was Doug Graham.
+And it was a bit interesting because my wife got on the committee of the Remuera National Party, and the member for Remuera was Doug Graham.
 And he was a bit worried that I didn’t vote National, and he said … ‘cause we were at his place for dinner, and they came to our place … “What would it take to get your vote?”
 And I said that a bottle of French claret would be helpful.
 And the next morning when I went down to get the milk there was a bottle of French claret in the [chuckle] milkbox; so I felt a bit concerned that I might need to vote National without the necessary convictions.

-So that was good fun, and we had a wonderful time for example, in our cricket; I played for a club team on a Saturday, and I’d been able to convince my wife that we played until it was dark.
-And because we had three or four kids it was going to be very difficult for her to get down.
-And one day she came down about three o’clock which was half-time; and I’m afraid to say that we in the opposition played at the Windsor Park ground which was quite close to the Mayfair Hotel, so we used to have our afternoon tea at the hotel.
 But we also had a sort of private club that was based on a ground at Okawa, which was the property of a former captain of the New Zealand cricket team.
-[Thomas Coleman Lowry] And we went on tour of [with] that group, and we went to Marton, and we went to Tolaga Bay.
+[Tom Lowry] And we went on tour of [with] that group, and we went to Marton, and we went to Tolaga Bay.
 But the one that I remember most vividly was that we hired planes from the local aero club, and we flew over to the King Country and we played a team that was based at Te Anga.
 But they called themselves the Marokopa Cricket Club; and the Marokopa Cricket Club was too much of a mouthful so they just called themselves the MCC.
 And we had a home and away match, and they put on a do for us at the local hotel in Te Anga, which was spectacular.
-We drank a lot of beer … a hell of a lot of beer to be fair; and the ladies of the district did us a hula, where they got down to bras and skirts, and it was a hell of a lot of fun.
+We drank a lot of beer … hell of a lot of beer to be fair; and the ladies of the district did us a hula, where they got down to bras and skirts, and it was a hell of a lot of fun.
 And the next day … it’s still the best afternoon tea I’ve ever had at any sort of sporting venue, ‘cause they had whitebait in the local river, and we had whitebait to burn!
 But it was just fabulous, and it was something that we returned.
-And they filled us up with beer, and the next day – one of our team mates was across the road from where I was staying – and I noticed he had his head out the window.
-And then the next thing he was outside; he’d been ill, and his false teeth had gone into the garden outside the window.
-And he was having a hell of a job trying to find his false teeth.
+And they filled us up with beer, and the next day – one of our team mates was across the road from where I was staying – and I noticed he had his head out the window, and then the next thing he was outside.
+He’d been ill and his false teeth had gone into the garden outside the window, and he was having a hell of a job trying to find his false teeth.

-But we paid them back big-time, because when they came back, we hired the Te Mata Restaurant up the hill from Havelock … Te Mata Peak restaurant … and we put on a do, but we only served wine.
+But we paid them back big-time, because when they came back we hired the Te Mata Restaurant up the hill from Havelock … Te Mata Peak restaurant … and we put on a do, but we only served wine.
 And so the next day they were as crook as we were, ‘cause they were not wine drinkers.
-And we had two of them staying with us at our house, and our children were fascinated ‘cause we had two loos [toilets] and one of them was being used for … people were very ill.
+And we had two of them staying with us at our house, and our children were fascinated; ‘cause we had two loos [toilets] and one of them was being used for people [who] were very ill.
 And the guy that was worse off was the captain of the King Country rugby team; and I don’t know if he took the field the next day.
 It was really quite … we thought it was quite funny, but that just shows you how irresponsible and juvenile we were.

 For most of the time we were in Auckland we had a farm in Hawke’s Bay, which was out at Mangatahi, and that was something that we spent a lot of time at.
 And all our children were able to go there and meet with their friends.
 Our four children are all graduates; three of them are graduates from Massey, and one of them’s a graduate from Melbourne Uni.
-[University] They were all able to go on the farm, and they were all able to do jobs for us; but the best thing about it was we were all there as a family.
+[University] They were all able to go on the farm, and they were able to do jobs for us; but the best thing about it was we were all there as a family.
 We used it for all sorts of funny purposes – we planted apples on the fertile river flats down below the house, and we also planted grapes; and we ran about fifty weaner heifers.
-We had a lot of water rights, and we were able in a hot Hawke’s Bay summer we could always irrigate to keep the cattle alive; we could always irrigate pasture for them.
+We had a lot of water rights and we were able … in a really hot Hawke’s Bay summer we could always irrigate to keep the cattle alive; we always could irrigate pasture for them.
 We had a wonderful house there which looked over to the Kawekas [Kaweka Range] and down the river, so it was just a place that was heavenly, and we were so blessed to be able to do it.

 It got to the point, though, where the children – none of them wanted to be farmers, and Fiona and I were getting past crunching our way across a frosty paddock to prune apples or grapes.
-We had a full-time manager on the place with us, and you know, we couldn’t see there was a reason for us to just keep going, so we sold the place and came to town.
+We had a full time manager on the place with us, and you know, we couldn’t see there was a reason for us to just keep going, so we sold the place and came to town.

 So that’s my story, and it’s a tribute to wonderful Hawke’s Bay that I’ve had such a lovely life, and been so fortunate, and blessed.